 VEGETABLE, FRUIT & HERBS

-AS VEGETABLE PLANTS (and annual flowers) fade, pull them to get a start on garden cleanup.
+AS VEGETABLE PLANTS (and annual flowers) fade, pull them to get a start on cleanup.
 Before composting the remains, cut them up a bit with a pruning shears or shred, to speed decomposition.
 That said, my earliest crop of lettuce each spring comes from a ‘Black Seeded Simpson’ plant I just let flower and self-sow in a corner of the garden year after year.
 Untidy to some eyes, but it always makes me smile.

 PARSLEY AND CHIVES can be potted up and brought indoors for offseason use, or freeze some (or give the plants some extra protection and keep harvesting from the garden).
 A few garlic cloves in a pot will yield a supply of chive-like (but spicier) garlic greens all winter for garnish.
+How to freeze your garden herbs.

 IF NEXT YEAR’S GARDEN plans include a patch of strawberries or asparagus, do the tilling and soil preparation now so the bare-root plants ordered over the winter can be planted extra early come spring.